Craster

+Geography

+The walk along the coast to the south passes by Cullernose Point, an example of the basaltic cliffs which are a significant feature of the local landscape, and are part of the Whin Sill.
+The walk along the rocky shore to the north along leads to the ruins of Dunstanburgh Castle.

+History

 The remains of a tower on the end of the harbour are all that can be seen now of the much taller building which was part of the overhead equipment which used to convey the local stone from where it was quarried to boats in the harbour.
 The disused quarry is now a car park.